 If you study Physics as a BAdvSci(Hons) specialisation, you'll take core courses in Physics, Mathematics and Computer Science to sharpen your disciplinary focus.
-You'll learn how to undertake rigorous investigations into matter, the concepts of energy and force, and the laws of nature.
-Areas of study include acoustics, astronomy, electronics, medical imaging and devices, fibre optics and telecommunications, lasers, meteorology, nuclear physics and quantum physics.
 In your fourth year, you'll complete an independent research project and dissertation.

-- ✓ BSc major or BAdvSci(Hons) - ✔ Available in a conjoint
+- ✓ BSc major or BAdvSci(Hons) Specialisation - ✔ Available in a conjoint